 Cameron Davis, J.D.Vice President

-Prior to starting in federal service, Mr. Davis was an adjunct clinical assistant professor of law at the University of Michigan Law School, litigating attorney at the National Wildlife Federation, and CEO of the Alliance for the Great Lakes.
-Under his leadership, the organization established the Adopt-a-Beach® program with nearly 10,000 volunteers and, won the American Bar Association’s Distinguished Award in Environmental Law & Policy, the first time for a public interest organization in the honor’s history.
+Prior to starting in federal service, Mr. Davis was a litigating attorney and adjunct clinical assistant professor of law at the University of Michigan Law School before serving for 11 years as President and CEO of the Alliance for the Great Lakes.
+Under his leadership, the organization won the American Bar Association’s Distinguished Award in Environmental Law & Policy, the first time for a public interest organization in the honor’s history.

 - Award – Environment & Climate Change Canada (2017)